A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium statistical physics

 Expanding the total differential of $\Psi$ as a sum of its partial derivatives with respect to the three state variables, and identifying the partial derivatives, from Eq.~(\ref{eq:dPsi}) we write:

-From the second relation, Eq.~(\ref{eq:lambda}), the infinitesimal work exchanged between a single system in the ensemble and the external bodies is defined as:
+Since work involves only variations in $\lambda$, from the second relation, Eq.~(\ref{eq:lambda}), the infinitesimal work exchanged between the system and the external bodies is defined as:

-For a single realization of an experiment, the infinitesimal work $\delta W_{i}$ measured on the small system can take on many possible values, depending on which state $i$ is realized at that moment.
+For a single realization of an experiment, the infinitesimal work $\delta W$ measured on the small system can take on many possible values $\delta W_{i}$, depending on which state $i$ is realized at that moment.
 This definition corresponds to the notion of work in stochastic thermodynamics, where work is treated as a random variable.
-This is fully consistent with the standard framework of stochastic thermodynamics, provided the Hamiltonian of the system corresponds to the energy of a single state, as in the canonical ensemble \cite{JAR1}
+This is fully consistent with the standard framework of stochastic thermodynamics, provided the Hamiltonian of the system corresponds to the energy of the system, as in the canonical ensemble \cite{JAR1}

-However, in our framework, changes in the energy levels are evaluated at constant values of the internal parameter $\xi$.
+However, in our framework, changes in the energy is evaluated at constant values of the internal parameter $\xi$.
 As a result, the total work performed on the system during a transformation from an initial equilibrium state $\{A\}$ to a final state $\{B\}$ is given by the integral between $\lambda_{A}$ and $\lambda_{B}$ of the infinitesimal work contributions.
-It is important to emphasize that, in this approach, the total work is not equal to the difference of the Hamiltonian between states $\{A\}$ and $\{B\}$ because $\mathcal{H}$ (represented here by $E_{i}$) is not a state function. $\mathcal{H}$ denotes the energy of a single system within the ensemble, whereas only $\overline {\mathcal{H}}$ (or, equivalently, $\overline {E_{i}}$) corresponds to the internal energy of the system, which is a state function.
-The energy levels also depend on the internal parameter which evolves over time during the transformation.
+It is important to emphasize that, in this approach, the total work is not equal to the difference of the Hamiltonian between states $\{A\}$ and $\{B\}$ because $\mathcal{H}$ (represented here by $E$) is not a state function. $\mathcal{H}$ denotes the random variable energy of the system submitted to fluctuations, whereas only $\overline {\mathcal{H}}$ (or, equivalently, $\overline {E}=U$) corresponds to the internal energy of the system, which is a state function.
+The energy also depends on the internal parameter which evolves over time during the transformation.
 Thus, reaching the final equilibrium state $\{B\}$ requires considering not only the evolution $\lambda (t)$, but also the evolution in $\xi(t)$.
-From the third relation above, we now introduce a new quantity, defined as the stochastic affinity, denoted by $A_{i}$:
+From the third relation above, we now introduce a new quantity, defined as the random affinity, denoted by $A$:

-For all states $i$, $A_{i}$ reflects the internal forces associated with each energy level, arising from the nonequilibrium dynamics governed by $\xi(t)$.
-We can now express the stochastic uncompensated heat of Clausius as:
+For all microstates, $A_{i}$ reflects the internal forces associated with each energy level, arising from the nonequilibrium dynamics governed by $\xi(t)$.
+We can now express the random uncompensated heat of Clausius as: